gridNA/GNAContextMenu/README.md

 # GNAContextMenu

-Long press context menu (like in Pintrest iOS app)
+Long press context menu (like in Pintrest for iOS app)

 ## Requirements